workdojos/Dojos-Fresh-Hugo-Theme/content/economists.md

                 <tr>
                     <td valign="top" class="leftColumnContent">
                         <h1>Features.</h1>
-                        Learn about some of the cool features to be had for just $25/mo.
+                        Learn about some of the cool features to be had FOR FREE!
                     </td>
                 </tr>
             </table>